mariadancianu/CocinEco/README.md

 This repository contains the code developed by [A3I-Data Science](https://a3i-datascience.github.io/) at the occasion of a dataton proposed by [Datais](https://www.datais.es/dataton-sostenibilidad) in Madrid in November 2024.

-## Acknowledgment

-* This flask has been developed using this template https://github.com/arora-r/chatapp-with-voice-and-openai-outline.

 ## Project Scope

 Optimization of nutritional diets with Generative AI